What is Athena?

 Ad-hoc Queries

 One of the key advantages of Athena is its ability to handle ad-hoc queries efficiently.
-“Ad hoc” is latin for “for this”.
+“Ad hoc” is Latin for “for this”.
 Ad-hoc queries are unplanned and spontaneous queries that are not part of a predefined reporting process.
-Ad-hoc queries require flexibility and quick response times.
-We optimize traditional queries for specific use cases.
+They require flexibility and quick response times.
+Traditional queries are often optimized for known use cases, but Athena shines in on-the-fly data exploration.

 Example